WiresWare/wire_dart/README.md

 # Wire is communication and data-container layers
-These layers consist of string keys that bound to handler's methods and various types of data.
-This is realization of idea of "Strings API" when each component of the system - logical or visual - represented as a set of strings - whats component consumes is "Data API" and whats it produces or reacts to is "Signals API".
+These layers consist of string keys that bound to handler's methods and data observers.
+This is realization of idea of "Strings API" when each component of the system - logical or visual - represented as a set of strings - whats component consumes is "Data API" and "Signals API" is what component producing or reacts on.

 ## Library aimed to decouple UI from business logic
 ![Schema](assets/wire-schema.jpeg)

 It has two layers:
- - **Communication Layer** - consists of "signals" with associated listeners bound to specific scope - instances of `Wire` object.
-This layer has main API: `Wire.add` and `Wire.send`.
+- **Communication Layer** - consists of "signals" (string keys) with associated handlers bound to specific scope - instances of `Wire` object.
+This layer has main methods: `Wire.add` and `Wire.send`.
- - **Data Container Layer** - it is a key-value in-memory map, where value is an instance of `WireData` object that holds dynamic value and can be subscribed for updates, main API: `Wire.data`.
+- **Data Container Layer** - it is a key-value in-memory map, where each value is an instance of `WireData` - observer that holds dynamic value and can be subscribed for updates, its main method: `Wire.data`.

 `WireData` has special implementation for Flutter - [**WireDataBuilder** Widget](https://pub.dev/packages/wire_flutter).
 This widget makes it possible to reuse business logic in web and in mobile project with Flutter.
-Take a look at the "example" folder in both repositories (current and [wire_flutter](https://github.com/wire-toolkit/wire_flutter/tree/master/example)) where `_shared` folder contains reusable code imported in both projects as a dart package (with custom path to package), the folder shared as a separate git branch with [git-subrepo](https://github.com/ingydotnet/git-subrepo)
+Take a look at the "example" folder in both repositories (current and [wire_flutter](https://github.com/WiresWare/wire_flutter/tree/master/example)) where `_shared` folder contains reusable code imported in both projects as a dart package (with custom path to package), the folder shared as a separate git branch with [git-subrepo](https://github.com/ingydotnet/git-subrepo)

 [![Shared code in Flutter mobile/web and custom HTML dart-web](https://img.youtube.com/vi/6e3OUaigjcw/0.jpg)](https://www.youtube.com/watch?v=6e3OUaigjcw)

-Wire library also ported to (work in progress, and currently outdated):
+Wire library also ported to:
-- [Wire Haxe](https://github.com/wire-toolkit/wire_haxe) that can help to compile or better say transpile reusable code in one of the following language: __JavaScript, Java, C#, C++, HL, Lua, PHP__.
+- [Wire Haxe](https://github.com/WiresWare/wire_haxe) that can help to compile, or better say transpile, reusable code in one of the following language: __JavaScript, Java, C#, C++, HL, Lua, PHP__.
+- [Wire TS](https://github.com/WiresWare/wire_ts) with example of todo-commands

 ## Usage: